 Your private bilingual driver will come to your door and then embark on an all-inclusive journey by car with AC, first stop takes place at Pablo´s modest community growing up, ironically called “La Paz”, or peace in Spanish.
 Next, discover how he came up and the luxurious properties he built around the city in order to laundry all his millions.
 Furthermore, walk in to one his walk-in safes at the semi-destroyed Monaco building where the first car-bomb in Colombia was actioned in late 80´s.

-After visiting Pablo´s prison or the “Cathedral”, get spectacular Medellin views and get ready to visit a private cemetery where siblings and cousins of the mafia boss finally rest even near Griselda Blanco or “black widow”, who was once Pablo´s mentor.
+If you choose the option to go inside Pablo´s prison or the “Cathedral”, get spectacular Medellin views and get ready to visit a private cemetery where siblings and cousins of the mafia boss finally rest even near Griselda Blanco or “black widow”, who was once Pablo´s mentor.
 Make your own conclusions but not until tour takes you near the soccer stadium to visualize the modest home and rooftop where Pablo was finally caught barefoot.

 During the rest of the day tour heads east for about one hour to show you Pablo´s abandoned mansion “La Manuela” from top of the El Peñol rock that reaches almost 70 stories high.
 Lunch may come next at the cozy Guatape village just a mile away, a perfect place to walk around the square and discover why this colorful village has been named “Town of Zocalos”, referring to the facade´s fully decorated throughout the village.
 There is enough free time to walk around for photos and convenient facilities where to use bathrooms or grab snacks at any time so we recommend bringing cash and/or Colombian pesos since not every store takes credit cards.